Skip to main content

 Password Cracking

 Passwords are essentially small pieces of data, and as such can be disassembled or accessed just like any other string of data, albeit in a much more complicated way.
-Hackers use highly specialized, sophisticated software to gain direct access to a user’s password using one of three methods:
+Hackers use highly specialized, sophisticated software to gain direct access to a user’s password.

 Poor Off-Boarding Procedures